mlabarrere/webcam-recognition/README.md

 The model is based on [Haar like features](https://en.wikipedia.org/wiki/Haar-like_feature), hence, you need to train your model.

 For this, you need to gather pictures of you and your friends (ask them before).
 Then put all thoses pictures into separated named folders ìnto the `data` folder.
+Please, use only common letters (look how I had to remove the `é` from `Pépito`.

 To train your model to detect Pépito and Paolo, do something like this: